kimbente/process_Bedmap3_source_data/README.md

     - Number of bedmap1 csv files: 1
     - Number of bedmap2 csv files: 66
     - Number of bedmap3 csv files: 84
-- Next, the data is subsetted for the broader Byrd region.
+- Next, the data is subsetted for a region.
+Here, we subset the broader Byrd region.
 The subset of data for the 300 x 300 km Byrd area is more managable in size and only contains 750k data points, reducing the file size to 0.085 GB.
-These are the Antarctic Polar Stereographic coordinates (see [EPSG:3031](https://epsg.io/3031)) used to subset the data.
-(For a user-friendly, non-programmatic conversion between and Polar Stereographic Coordinates we recommend [this conversion webtool by the Polar Geospatial Center (University of Minnesota)](https://www.pgc.umn.edu/apps/convert/).)
+These are the Antarctic Polar Stereographic coordinates (see [EPSG:3031](https://epsg.io/3031)) used to subset the data: (For a user-friendly, non-programmatic conversion between and Polar Stereographic Coordinates we recommend [this conversion webtool by the Polar Geospatial Center (University of Minnesota)](https://www.pgc.umn.edu/apps/convert/).)
     - x_min = 350_000
     - x_max = 650_000
     - y_min = -1_000_000
     - y_max = -700_000

-### Generate train-test regions
+### Step 3 - Generate train-test regions

 Go through the IPython notebook `real_data_step3_generate_train_test_regions.ipynb` to generate the train and test tensors for the three regions, which are already provided in [real_data](data/real_data)
 - Since the Bedmap data that we just downloaded is combined with ice velocity observations, these need to be downloaded too.
 Download **MEaSUREs InSAR-Based Antarctica Ice Velocity Map, Version 2** from (the NSIDC website)[https://nsidc.org/data/nsidc-0484/versions/2].
 See [here for the documentation/user guide](https://nsidc.org/sites/default/files/nsidc-0484-v002-userguide.pdf).